-Skip to content Skip to sidebar Skip to footer
+Skip to content Skip to footer

-Diagnosing The Possible Mechanism
+Diagnosing the Mechanism

-TMJ pain is not a diagnosis as it could mean one of several things.
-All it indicates is that the pain is in or around the temporomandibular joint (TMJ).
-While muscle pain is the most common mechanism in TMJ pain, the specific mechanism in a patient could be very different and muscle pain may just be a result of a different mechanism
+“TMJ pain” is not a diagnosis.
+It simply indicates that the pain is in or around the temporomandibular joint (TMJ).
+While muscle pain is the most common mechanism in TMJ pain, the specific mechanism in a patient could be different, and muscle pain may be the result of a different mechanism

 Some of the common diagnoses in TMJ pain or orofacial pain are: